slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Decide in advance what your time is worth.
 Do not let others tell you how much you will be paid.
 They may make offers, but it is never their decision.
 It is yours.
 - A job search is both a numbers game and a quality game.
 You can control how many jobs you apply to, and how good your skills and portfolio are.

-> *"Bad professionals make money off their customers, good professionals make money for their customers."
--- Jacques Mattheij*

 > *"We value “T-shaped” people.
 That is, people who are both generalists (highly skilled at a broad set of valuable things—the top of the T) and also experts (among the best in their field within a narrow discipline—the vertical leg of the T) (...)
 An expert who is too narrow has difficulty collaborating.
 A generalist who doesn’t go deep enough in a single area ends up on the margins, not really contributing as an individual.
 Where you choose to be deep should be an area of interest to you and which the market values."
 -- Valve employee book*

+> *"I am looking for a lot of people who have an infinite capacity to not know what can’t be done."
+-- Henry Ford*

+> *"In looking for people to hire, you look for three qualities: integrity, intelligence and energy.
+And if they don’t have the first, the other two will kill you." (...)
+"Your salary is the bribe they give you to forget your dreams."
+-- Warren Buffett*

+> *"Bad professionals make money off their customers, good professionals make money for their customers."
+-- Jacques Mattheij*

 > *"Your best job will be one that you were unqualified for because it stretches you.
 In fact only apply to jobs you are unqualified for." (...)
 "Being enthusiastic is worth 25 IQ points." (...)